-You might not see everyone getting ready for a surf warming up but it’s necessary to prepare the body for the physical effort you’ll be putting it under in the waves.
-With a few dynamic movements to open up the hips and shoulders, a bit of stretching and then a quick jog on the beach, you’ll feel looser and more responsive in the line-up.
+While you might not see everyone warming up, it is a very good idea to prepare the body for the physical effort you’ll be putting it under.
+Some good stretches and exercises to open the hips and shoulders, a bit of a quick jog on the beach, and you’ll be good to go.
 Just as importantly, don’t forget to drink water and hydrate yourself before the session, it is essential to your performance as you’ll probably spend at least two hours in the sun while expending a lot of energy.
 Speaking of the sun, make sure you sun cream up to avoid a nasty sunburn!

 Foam is your friend

-So, as mentioned above, opt for a large and wide board that’ll be more stable on the waves and under your feet, foam boards are a little heavy and bulky but you won’t be missing many waves with a board like that.
-Even if you are not super well positioned as you take, with a big board you actually have the possibility to change position and feel out a more balanced stance, something that isn’t possible with pro short boards.
+Next on the 12 things to know before your first surfing lesson is the benefit of foam boards.
+Foam boards are your friend when learning to surf.
+These boards are larger, wider and more stable on the waves and under your feet.
+They can be a little heavy but it’s worth the ease they will bring.
+Even if you are not super well positioned as you take off, with a big board you actually have the possibility to change position and feel out a more balanced stance, something that isn’t possible with pro shortboards.

-Choose the right spot and the right period
+Choose the right spot and the right time for your surfing lesson

-Tides are everything when it comes to picking a spot, check the times of the tides and the size of the swell because you’ll see that at the same spot, there can be 2 metre waves one day and 50 cm waves the next, all depending on the swell, winds and level of the tide.
-You can check out this information on several sites like Windguru or Magicseaweed.
-If you aren’t sure still after checking these websites and you want to know if it’s the right time to surf, look at the line-up and if it is empty, it’s probably because the conditions aren’t favourable, e.g too much wind or current or not enough swell.
+If you aren’t sure still after checking these websites and you want to know if it’s the right time to surf, look at the line-up and if it is empty.
+If so, it’s probably because the conditions aren’t favourable, e.g too much wind or current or not enough swell.
 Alternatively, don’t hesitate to ask the local surf shop, they’ll tell you everything about the tide times and when to go surfing.

 Be prepared to hold your breath